Assyrian civilization

 The Assyrians rose to power and prosperity around 12th century BC in Mesopotamia which today consists mainly of modern Iraq.
 Their Empire extended to some regions of modern Turkey and settled in different cities in Anatolia.

 Assyrians played a major role in the foundation of the civilization of mankind.
-After the fall of the Assyrian and Babylonian empires respectively in the seventh and sixth centuries B.C., the Assyrians were reduced to a small nation living at the mercy of their overlords in the vastly scattered lands in the Middle Eastern region and finally invaded by the Hurrians.
+After the fall of the Assyrian empire in the 7th century BC, Babylon assumed control in the region until they fell to the Persians in the 6th century BC.
+By then the Assyrians were reduced to a small nation living at the mercy of their overlords in the vastly scattered lands in the Middle Eastern region and finally invaded by the Hurrians.

 Assyrians were a Semitic people.
 They were mainly involved in farming, mining and forestry, with the largest standing army in the Middle East.
 They had two languages during their times: ancient Assyrian (known as Akkadian), and Modern Assyrian (or neo-syriac).
+Originally they spoke Akkadian before the easier to use Aramaic language became more popular.
 They were advanced in science and mathematics and developed medical science.

 The Assyrian Kings List